This the fourth installment in a series for my 4th Travelversay Celebration.

 I usually like spending several days, if not several weeks in a place when I visit.
 Sometimes, however, that just isn’t possible.
 My vist to Greece consisted of a single 8 hour layover on a flight from Tel Aviv to Rome.
 During my layover I had one object: get to the Acropolis!
 Despite my short visit, the Acropolis area and the Parthenon had a lasting impact on me.
 Since my short visit, they have opened a new museum near the Acropolis, which I would love to return to visit.

 8) Kyoto/Nara, Japan

 Kyoto and Nara are totally different cities, so I really should make them two entries.
 However, they are rather close together and both are former Japanese capitals.
 Many people visit Nara on a day trip from Kyoto.
-Both Kyoto and Nara were spared from Allied bombing in WWII because of their historic buildings.
-This makes these cities the best preserved examples of Japanese architecture in the country.
+Both Kyoto and Nara were preserved from Allied bombing in WWII because of their historic buildings.
+This makes these cities the best-preserved examples of Japanese architecture in the country.
 There are enough temples and palaces between the two cities to occupy several days of sightseeing.
 I personally would also add the Temple of Horyu-ji in the mix, which can be visited by train when going from Kyoto to Nara.
-Surprisingly, the best known building in Kyoto, the Golden Pavilion, is actually a replica as the original burned down in the 1950s by an insane Buddhist monk.
+Surprisingly, the best-known building in Kyoto, the Golden Pavilion, is actually a replica as the original burned down in the 1950s by an insane Buddhist monk.

 Why put Venice on the list and not other European cities?
 Mainly because whereas London or Paris contain history, Venice IS history.
 If you’ve been there you probably understand.
 Every street you walk, every bridge you cross is like stepping back in history.
 Because no cars are allowed in Venice, you get a sense of history that you cannot get in other cities.
 Yes, it is touristy.
 Yes, it is expensive.
 It was, however, at one point the most economically powerful city in Europe, and things haven’t really changed that much since then.